unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ![Figure 17](Images/Figure17.png)

 This configuration is relatively straightforward.
 First, we display the **[series]** for both fields by specifying their respective entity and metric names.
 Next, using the **[tags]** command, we are able to display only the pertinent information, in this case data on the federal government.
-Finally, by specifying **axis=right** (at the bottom of the configuration), we are able to display axises for employment (in thousands, on the left hand side) and for total compensation (in thousand, on the right hand side).
+Finally, by specifying **axis=right** (at the bottom of the configuration), we are able to display axes for employment (in thousands, on the left hand side) and for total compensation (in thousand, on the right hand side).
 Below is an image of the output in Chart Lab:

 ![Figure 16](Images/Figure16.png)